Joining It Together

 Goal

 So now we have data from departures in our stage layer, and we have cleaned data for airports in our integration layer.
 In this step we will finally join both data sources together.
-We will continue based on the config file available here.
+We will continue based on the airports.conf file available here.
 At the end of the step, we will have all planes departing from Bern Airport in the given timeframe along with their readable destination airport names, as well as geo-coordinates.

 Like in the previous step, we need one more action and one DataObject for our output.
+For the transformations we will use the btl.conf file:

 Define output object